RestComm/sip-servlets/sip-servlets-impl/README.txt

 run the following commande
 catalina.bat run
 When the server has been started you should see the following logs on the standard output 18 juil.
-2007 08:09:46 org.open.servlet.sip.startup.SipContextConfig start
+2007 08:09:46 org.mobicents.servlet.sip.startup.SipContextConfig start
 INFO: /WEB-INF/sip.xml has been found !
 18 juil.
-2007 08:09:46 org.open.servlet.sip.startup.SipContextConfig start
+2007 08:09:46 org.mobicents.servlet.sip.startup.SipContextConfig start
 INFO: /WEB-INF/sip.xml has been parsed !
 log4j:WARN No appenders could be found for logger (SipContainer). log4j:WARN Please initialize the log4j system properly.